 An Engineer’s Report is Required to Apply For a Permit

 Yes, an engineer’s report is a key requirement for the processing of a foundation repair permit.
-For a contractor to obtain a permit for repairs, they must hand-in an engineer’s report together with the application for the permit.
+For a contractor to obtain a permit for repairs, they must hand in an engineer’s report together with the application for the permit.
 They must also register with the city as a general contractor.

 Because an engineer’s report is not free, this charge is passed on to you.
 These charges are usually incorporated into the final quote a contractor gives you.
 If you realize your contractor has given you a quote without a city permit or initial engineer’s report, you need to find out why it’s not included.
 Final engineer’s reports are handled as separate entities and come with their own costs.
 It’s always wise to inquire about all these issues before starting repairs to avoid any nasty surprises.